 “Pain is often a sign that something has to change.” ∼Mark Nepo

-In addition, I have seen patient-centered care decline at an unprecedented rate since technological documentation and communication was introduced into the health care system.
+In addition, I have seen patient-centered care decline at an unprecedented rate since technological documentation and communication were introduced into the health care system.

 During my medical training, a large amount of emphasis was placed on listening.
 Yes, listening.